School Science Lessons

 Carbamates are incompatible with strong acids and bases, strong oxidizing acids, and peroxides.

-Many carbamates are used as pesticides, because of their anticholinesterase activity, e.g. carbaryl, propoxur, bendiocarb and methomyl.
+Many carbamates are used as pesticides for their anticholinesterase activity, e.g. carbaryl, propoxur, bendiocarb and methomyl.

 Carbamates, carbamate R-O (C=O)N-R,R, 16.1.5.6a